Shivan118/NER-Project/docs/index.md

-# DVC Project Template
+# NER Project using Transfomer

-DVC Project Template
+NER Project Template
 ## STEPS -

 #### Step 1 - Create a repository by using template repository